4.7

 Jules Hardouin-Mansart was the architect who managed the construction of the two structures in three years.

-The symmetrical Royal Stables are located in front of the Palace and are decorated with beautiful sculptures.
+The symmetrical Royal Stables are in front of the Palace and are decorated with beautiful sculptures.

 Although they are the same size, the two structures have slightly distinct floor designs.